att-circ-contrl/exp-utils/README.md

 alignment and USE integration).
 This version was made as simple as possible, and is intended as a starting point for analysis projects.

+* `synchbox-demo` --
+Sample code for reading USE's record of SynchBox events.

 Test code that may be useful as auxiliary sample code is in the following
 folders: